-HADM 532 5 Online Finance and Management Accounting in Healthcare
+HADM 532 Finance and Management Accounting in Healthcare

-Healthcare finance and economics from the perspective of healthcare providers and non-financial managers of health services.
-Financial management principles, the healthcare reimbursement system, reimbursement process, and factors influencing the financial environment are discussed with emphasis on strategies to promote and sustain the financial viability of healthcare.
+Healthcare finance and management accounting from the perspective of healthcare providers and non-financial managers of health services.
+Review of basic accounting and financial statements, financial management principles, the healthcare reimbursement system, reimbursement process, and factors influencing the financial environment are discussed with emphasis on strategies to promote and sustain the financial viability of healthcare organizations.